Get the facts . . . Volume 1

 How does water quality and quantity affect me?

-Water is the "indispensable nutrient" for humans, animals and plants.
+Water is vital for humans, animals and plants to survive.
 Nothing can live long without it.
 Therefore, a reliable, safe source of water is important to everyone and everything.
 Point and nonpoint source pollution must be carefully monitored and controlled.

 What is point and nonpoint source pollution?